artibex/bodensee-ferienzentrum/replit.md

 # Overview

-This is a full-stack web application for a Bodensee Ferienzentrum (Lake Constance vacation resort) built with React, Express, and TypeScript.
-The application showcases vacation accommodations at Lake Constance with modern web technologies, featuring a responsive design with German language content, accommodation listings, booking inquiries, and comprehensive resort information.
+This is a full-stack web application for a Bodensee Ferienzentrum (Lake Constance vacation center) built with React, Express, and TypeScript.
+The application showcases 3 vacation apartments offered by a single host at Lake Constance, featuring a responsive design with German language content, accommodation listings, booking inquiries, and personal hospitality service.

 # User Preferences